JaGeo/LobsterPy/README.md

 ## How to cite?
 A citation for lobsterpy will follow at a later stage.
-For now, please cite [pymatgen](https://github.com/materialsproject/pymatgen) and [Lobster](https://www.cohp.de) correctly .
+For now, please cite [pymatgen](https://github.com/materialsproject/pymatgen), [Lobster](https://www.cohp.de) correctly, and [ChemEnv](https://doi.org/10.1107/S2052520620007994) correctly.

 ## Future plans: